hugovntr/ollagents/README.md

 [Ollama](https://ollama.com) powered AI Agent Framework

-Ollagents is a minimalistic python framework to build on top of Ollama's function calling feature, to build AI agents with the least amount of friction possible.
+Ollagents is a minimalistic python framework to build AI Agents on top of Ollama's function calling feature with the least amount of friction possible.
 No bloat / no learning curve.
 Simple, yet effective.

 ---